Modern Slavery Statement for Financial Year 2020/21

-- Code of business conduct – Our employee handbook explains the manner in which we behave as an organisation and how we expect our employees to act.
+- Code of business conduct – Our employee handbook explains the manner in which we behave as an organization and how we expect our employees to act.

 - Our commitment to Corporate Social Responsibility – Teneo is serious about giving back and our CSR initiatives reflect the importance we place on positively impacting both communities in the poorest of countries and our local community.

 We understand that our biggest exposure to Modern Slavery is in our product supply chains.
 Our main suppliers are distributors who then work with manufacturers that may source components from countries where modern slavery has taken place.
 We engage with our suppliers to ensure that we are working with businesses that have a zero-tolerance approach to any form of modern slavery.